toptal/granite/docs/tutorial.md

   describe 'policies' do
     it { is_expected.to be_allowed }

-    context 'when user is not authorized' do let(:performer) { double }
+    context 'when the user is not authorized' do let(:performer) { double }
       it { is_expected.not_to be_allowed }
     end